simonezambonim/explore_dataset/readme.md

 ## Getting Started

 Here are some information to help you get started.
-This app is still in development and mony more functionalities can be added to it!
+This app is still in development and many more functionalities can be added to it!

 ### Prerequisites